Young people in employment

 • Does the employment rate of young people with disability vary by disability group?

 The data in the graph and the table below show the proportion of young people (aged 15–24) with disability in the labour force who are employed, by disability group.
-In 2018, 77% of young people with sensory and speech, intellectual, physical restriction, and other disability in the labour force were employed, compared with 64% of young people with psychosocial disability (please note that proportions for most disability groups have high margins of error and should be used with caution, and some categories were not published due to small sample numbers and to protect confidentiality).
+In 2022, 79% of young people with physical restriction in the labour force were employed, compared with 75% of young people with psychosocial disability (please note that some categories were not published due to small sample numbers and to protect confidentiality).

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview